HuangRunHua/economist-database/2023-07-29/the-baghdad-job-who-was-behind-historys-biggest-bank-heist.md

 Kanber wasn’t finished until October 10th, the eve of the no-confidence vote.
 In order for the report to have any political heft, it had to be formally presented to the finance ministry in the name of a relevant official.
 Who could he get to read the report, digest its consequences and agree to sign it in less than 24 hours?
 Kanber decided to go to the house of Abdul Sattar Hashem Ali Mawla, an official at the tax authority whom he’d known since childhood.

-He turned up at Mawla’s home with the report on a <small>USB</small> stick.
+He turned up at Mawla’s home with the report on a USB stick.
 Mawla’s printer wasn’t working properly, and the two men stood awkwardly beneath the Shia religious texts lining the shelves of his study, as the pages sputtered out.
 Mawla read them and, after a long pause, scribbled his signature.

 > If all the stolen notes were stacked on top of each other, the pile would rise higher than Mount Kilimanjaro